automenta/mb7/doc/README.gra2.md

 --------

-# Redesigning SemanticScribe: A Graph-Powered Semantic Workspace
+# Redesigning Netention: A Graph-Powered Semantic Workspace

-To address your query, I’ve refined the ontology and tag system of **SemanticScribe** into a **self-consistent software singularity** that maximizes **user-friendliness**, **economic value**, and **adored ubiquity**.
+To address your query, I’ve refined the ontology and tag system of **Netention** into a **self-consistent software singularity** that maximizes **user-friendliness**, **economic value**, and **adored ubiquity**.
 By leveraging **graph theory** and drawing inspiration from graph databases, dataflow tools, analytics platforms, and programming environments (e.g., Neo4j, Apache NiFi, Tableau, LabVIEW), this redesign unifies distinctions, enhances user